alexanderop/talk-structure-vue-prag-25/slides.md

     v-click="1"
     icon="📏"
     title="Decision Framework"
-    description="A simple guide that connects team size, how hard your app is, and time to the right setup" />
+    description="A simple guide that connects team size, how complex your app is, and time to the right setup" />

   <FeatureCard